 Caring Collaborative’s parent organization, TNN, was founded in New York in 2000 with a steering mission of “fostering opportunities to bring women together in mutually supportive communities during times of transition and beyond.”
 It currently boasts 14 local chapters, from Billings to Boston; so far, three of them — in New York City, the San Francisco Bay Area and Philadelphia — include Caring Collaboratives as one of the programs offered.
 Described as non-medical health support services, some people say they’re inspired to join the bigger group just because of that assurance.

-Those who live outside areas currently without active chapters can also join TNN for half-price, which includes access to monthly peer telephone groups led by a facilitator, as well as the job networking features.
+Those who live outside areas currently without active chapters can also join TNN which includes access to monthly peer telephone groups led by a facilitator.

 Women Helping Women

-Caring Collaboratives differ from most other “neighbor helping neighbor” groups such as Villages in that their members, TTN members all, are also all women.
+Caring Collaboratives differ from most other “neighbor helping neighbor” groups in that their members, TTN members all, are also all women.

 “One of the things that we found is that while women are great at providing care, they’re not that good at asking for care when they need it,” says Janet Mandelstam, lead for the East Bay Caring Collaborative operating outside of San Francisco.
 “To encourage women to ask for help, we arrange get-togethers a few times a year where we discuss things like balance, sleep, and nutrition.
 But the biggest benefit is the people in the group start to know and become comfortable with one another.”